gsambrotta/mini-js-/README.md

 # * Learning Javascript *

-This Repo include small task made for learn how to programing with Javascript
+This Repo include small task made for learn how to programming with Javascript